Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Acknowledgments

 \section{Acknowledgments}

-This study was supported by MEXT Program: Data Creation and Utilization-Type Material Research and Development Project (Digital Transformation Initiative Center for Magnetic Materials) Grant Number JPMXP1122715503 and as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Data-Driven Research Methods Development and Materials Innovation Led by Computational Materials Science, JPMXP1020230327).
 This study used computational resources of supercomputer Fugaku provided by the RIKEN Center for Computational Science (Project ID: hp240223), the computer resources provided by ISSP, U-Tokyo under the program of SCCMS, and the computer resources at NIMS Numerical Materials Simulator.